ipni/specs/reader-privacy.md

 Each `ProviderRecordKey` will be encrypted with a key derived from the *original* multihash value:
 `enc(peerID || contextID, MH)`, where `hash` is a hash over the value, and `||` is concatenation and `enc` is encryption over the value.
-In order to make sense of that payload, a passive observer would need to get hold of the original CID that isn't revealed during the communication round;
+In order to make sense of that payload, a passive observer would need to get hold of the original multihash that isn't revealed during the communication round;
-* Using the original multihash, the client will decrypt `ProviderRecordKey`s and then calculate a hash over the decrypted `peerID` part of it.
-Using `hash(peerID)` for each `ProviderRecordKey` the client would do another lookup round to get an encrypted `ProviderRecord` in response: `enc(ProviderRecord, peerID)`. `ProviderRecord` will contain provider's
+* Using the original multihash, the client will decrypt `ProviderRecordKey`s and then calculate `hash(peerID)` for each.
+Using these hashes the client will do another lookup round to get encrypted `ProviderRecord`s in response: `enc(ProviderRecord, peerID)`. `ProviderRecord` will contain the provider's
-*multiaddrs* with other possible provider-related information in the future.
- Each `ProviderRecord` will be encrypted with a key derived from their `peerID`.
-In order to make sense of that payload, a passive observer would need to get hold of the original `peerID` that isn't revealed during the communication round.
+*multiaddrs* with some other possible provider-related information in the future.
+In order to make a sense of that payload, a passive observer would need to get hold of the original `peerID` that isn't revealed during the communication round.
 It's important to note that `ProviderRecord`s are cacheable and hence this rountrip can be avoided most of the times;
-* Using a key derived from the `peerID`, the client will decrypt `ProviderRecord`s and then reach out to the provider directly to fetch the desired content.
+* Using a key derived from the `peerID`, the client will decrypt `ProviderRecord`s and then reach out to the provider directly to fetch the desired content;
 * The client might choose to fetch additional `Metadata` that is supplied to IPNI in Advertisements.
-That will require another lookup by `hash(ProviderRecordKey)` to get `enc(Metadata, ProviderRecordKey)` in response.
+That will require another lookup round by `hash(ProviderRecordKey)` to get `enc(Metadata, ProviderRecordKey)` in response.

-By utilising such scheme only a party that knows original CID can decode the protocol, and that CID is never revealed.
+By utilising such scheme only a party that knows the original CID can decode the protocol, which is never revealed.

 ```mermaid
 sequenceDiagram